Before

 It is important to exercise.

-If you chose there and it as subjects, and is as the verb---you’re wrong, unfortunately.
+you chose there and it as subjects, and is as the

 And the verb is: is